Unic0rnBorn/gitUserRepos/README.md

 To run this application:
 *1 install node modules.
-Use commands yarn or npm install *2 run script 'start' via npm or yarn (npm run start or yarn start)
+Use commands yarn or npm install *2 run script 'start' via npm or yarn (npm run start or yarn start) To run this application just use script 'start' via npm or yarn (npm run start or yarn start)